A Stochastic GDA Method With Backtracking For Solving Nonconvex Concave Minimax Problems: Introduction

-where $f:\cX\times\cY\to \mathbb{R}$ is differentiable with a Lipschitz gradient, $f$ is \sa{possibly} non-convex in $\bx$ and (strongly) concave in $y$ with modulus $\mu\geq 0$, $h:\cY\to\reals\cup\{+\infty\}$ and $g_i:\cX_i\to\reals\cup\{+\infty\}$ for $i\in\cN$ are closed convex functions. \sa{We consider two scenarios: \mg{$(i)$} \textit{deterministic setting}, where we assume one can compute $\grad f$ exactly, \mg{and} \mg{$(ii)$} \textit{stochastic setting}, where one can only access to stochastic estimates of $\grad f$, see \cref{assumption:noise} for details.} If $\mu>0$, then we call the \sa{minimax problem in~\eqref{eq:main-problem}} as \textit{weakly convex-strongly concave} (WCSC), whereas \sa{for} $\mu=0$, we call it as \textit{weakly convex-merely concave}~(WCMC).
-Both problems arise frequently in \mg{many} applications including \textit{constrained optimization} of weakly-convex objectives based on Lagrangian duality \cite{li2021augmented}, Generative Adversarial Networks ~\cite{goodfellow2014generative} \mg{and} distributional robust learning with weakly convex loss functions such as those arising in deep learning \cite{gurbuzbalaban2020stochastic,rafique1810non}.
-These applications admitting the formulation in~\eqref{eq:main-problem} often require (\textit{i}) handling non-convexity in high dimensions and (\textit{ii}) exploiting the block structure in the primal variable. \sa{Indeed, for these machine learning~(ML) problems, the setting with larger model size compared to the number of data points has \mg{attracted significant active research, where it has been commonly observed that larger models can often generalize better, i.e., they perform better on unseen data ~\cite{nakkiran2021deep}.}} \sa{In addition to \mg{the above-mentioned} examples, another particular example for \eqref{eq:main-problem} with a block-structure would be the \textit{distributed computation} setting for WCSC/WCMC problems~\cite{zhang2023jointly}, i.e., $\min_{x\in\reals^d}\max_{y\in\cY}\sum_{i\in\cN} f_i(x,y)$ over a network of processing nodes represented by a connected undirected graph $\cG=(\cN,\cE)$ with $\cN$ denoting the set of computing nodes and $\cE \mg{\subseteq} \cN\times\cN$ denoting the edges of $\cG$ through which incident nodes can \saa{communicate} with each other; in case synchronous parallel processing is available, one can reformulate the problem as $\min_{\bx\in\cX}\{\max_{y\in\cY}\sum_{i\in\cN} f_i(x_i,y):\ x_i=x_j~\forall~(i,j)\in\cE\}$, i.e., $\cX_i=\reals^d$ for all $i\in\cN$; hence, $n=|\cN| d$. }
+\sa{Let $\mathcal{X}_i=\mathbb{R}^{n_i}$ for $i\in \mathcal{N} \triangleq\{1,2, \ldots, N\}$ and \rv{$\mathcal{Y}=\mathbb{R}^{n_y}$} be finite dimensional Euclidean spaces, and define} $\mathbf{x}\triangleq\left[x_i\right]_{i \in \mathcal{N}} \in \Pi_{i \in \mathcal{N}} \mathcal{X}_i \triangleq \mathcal{X}=\mathbb{R}^{n_x}$ where $\rv{n_x} \triangleq \sum_{i \in \mathcal{N}} n_i$. \sa{Optimization problems with \mg{such} block-coordinate structure appear in many important applications including, training support vector machines~\citep{chang2008coordinate}, \mg{layer-wise training of deep learning models}~\citep{layer_wise2021}, compressed sensing~\citep{li2009coordinate}, regularized regression~\citep{wu2008coordinate} \mg{and} truss topology design~\citep{richtarik2012efficient}.} In this paper, we study the following class of \emph{non-convex minimax} problems: where $f:\cX\times\cY\to \mathbb{R}$ is differentiable with a Lipschitz gradient, $f$ is \sa{possibly} non-convex in $\bx$ and (strongly) concave in $y$ with modulus $\mu\geq 0$, $h:\cY\to\reals\cup\{+\infty\}$ and $g_i:\cX_i\to\reals\cup\{+\infty\}$ for $i\in\cN$ are closed convex functions. \sa{We consider two scenarios: \mg{$(i)$} \textit{deterministic setting}, where we assume that one can compute $\grad f$ exactly, \mg{and} \mg{$(ii)$} \textit{stochastic setting}, where one can only access to stochastic estimates of $\grad f$, see \cref{assumption:noise} for details.} If $\mu>0$, then we call the \sa{minimax problem in~\eqref{eq:main-problem}} as \textit{weakly convex-strongly concave} (WCSC), whereas \sa{for} $\mu=0$, we call it as \textit{weakly convex-merely concave}~(WCMC).
+Both problems arise frequently in \mg{many} applications including \textit{constrained optimization} of weakly-convex objectives based on Lagrangian duality \citep{li2021augmented}, Generative Adversarial Networks ~\citep{goodfellow2014generative} \mg{and} distributional robust learning with weakly convex loss functions such as those arising in deep learning \citep{gurbuzbalaban2020stochastic,rafique1810non}.
+These applications admitting the formulation in~\eqref{eq:main-problem} often require (\textit{i}) handling non-convexity in high dimensions and (\textit{ii}) exploiting the block structure in the primal variable. \sa{Indeed, for these machine learning~(ML) problems, the setting with larger model size compared to the number of data points has \mg{attracted significant active research, where it has been commonly observed that larger models can often generalize better, i.e., they perform better on unseen data ~\citep{nakkiran2021deep}.}} \sa{In addition to \mg{the above-mentioned} examples, another particular example for \eqref{eq:main-problem} with a block-structure would be the \textit{distributed computation} setting for WCSC/WCMC problems~\citep{zhang2023jointly}, i.e., $\min_{x\in\reals^d}\max_{y\in\cY}\sum_{i\in\cN} f_i(x,y)$ over a network of processing nodes represented by a connected undirected graph $\cG=(\cN,\cE)$ with $\cN$ denoting the set of computing nodes and $\cE \mg{\subseteq} \cN\times\cN$ denoting the edges of $\cG$ through which incident nodes can \saa{communicate} with each other; in case that synchronous parallel processing is available, one can reformulate the problem as $\min_{\bx\in\cX}\{\max_{y\in\cY}\sum_{i\in\cN} f_i(x_i,y):\ x_i=x_j~\forall~(i,j)\in\cE\}$, i.e., $\cX_i=\reals^d$ for all $i\in\cN$; hence, $n_x=|\cN| d$. }